chunglim/foolmath/README.md

 ```
 _source code:_&nbsp;[sqrti1.tex](./src/sqrti1.tex)

-Once again, a unit imaginary root of a unit real is real.
-But it is not `1`.
+You can see `a unit imaginary root` of `a unit real number` is real and indeed a big real.
+It is as big as `535.5`.
+Once again, it is not `1`, why does _WolframAlpha_ say so?

 <br><br>

-I generally keep adding these kinds of freaks or something that I consider them interesting, no matter what they are fool math or valid math.
+I keep adding these kinds of freaks or something that I consider them interesting, no matter what they are fool math or valid math.
 If you enjoy this content or just feeling generous, please consider [buy me a coffee](https://www.buymeacoffee.com/chunglim), I will be very grateful.

 <a href="https://www.buymeacoffee.com/chunglim" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>